Pylons/pyramid_jinja2/docs/index.rst

 After you've got ``pyramid_jinja2`` installed, you can invoke the following command to create a Jinja2-based Pyramid project::

-  $ paster create -t bin/paster create -t pyramid_jinja2_starter
+  $ paster create -t bin/paster pyramid_jinja2_starter

 This is a good way to see a working Pyramid application that uses Jinja2, even if you wind up not using the result.